 This is a quality all leaders possess, it helps create harmony and understanding in relationships.
-Irrespective of the nature of the relationship, professional or personal, if you wish to inspire someone, have them believe in you, make them your own, you need to make them feel important, give them a sense of self-importance.
+Irrespective of the nature of the relationship, professional or personal, if you wish to inspire someone, have them believe in you and make them your own, you need to make them feel important and give them a sense of self-importance.

 How do you make someone feel special?